Website Building - The Making of this Site

 My preferred method of editing the pages up to 2011 was a combination of manual and WYSIWYG editing.
 Many newer WYSIWYG editors allow instant switching between editing the page visually and editing the code, such as KompoZer (my replacement for Netscape Composer until switching entirely to manual code-editing).
 I edited the HTML and CSS code directly for tables and page layout, but typed paragraphs and edited headings using the WYSIWYG view.

-A software framework is a concept whereby software functions can be achieved using code templates, compilers and libraries, with the goal of allowing a greater focus on the "big picture" by reducing the time spent on low-level, technical programming details.
+A software framework refers to the use of ready-made code templates, compilers and libraries to achieve common functions, with the goal of allowing a greater focus on the "big picture" by reducing the time spent on low-level, technical programming details.
 Frameworks promote a building-block approach with reusable code, and can provide an interface to interact with the code indirectly (such as with WYSIWYG HTML editors).
 However, the use of frameworks often leads to "bloat" in the code due to the "one size fits all" approach to assembling the code.
 I don't use any external libraries or templates for this site—the closest I've come is to reuse many parts of my own code for similar functions on different pages.

 Programming Languages - Static Pages